MobeenAftab/mern-event-manager-app/backend/README.md

     10.2 mongodb will not create an empty db to begin with, read more about initializing a fresh instance [here](https://hub.docker.com/_/mongo) to create a setup process for db.
     10.3 Added mongo-express as web interface for mongodb.
     10.4 Load env vairables into express server, install node and express types as dev dependencies.
+11. Add logging to the api by installing `morgan` and `rotating-file-stream` to write log outputs.

 ## Testing Strategy